ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 ## Run the notebooks locally

+On this section we are going to give you the information and the steps required to download, set up, and then run the notebooks on your own desktop and laptop.

 ### Key Concepts

 If you are considering to work with the Jupyter Notebooks on your own desktop or laptop, it is important that you are aware of some key concepts or information that you'll find in this tutorial or during the preparation and installation process.